 Demo Accounts

-Mitrade does not offer Islamic accounts for swap-free trading on its European entity.
+Mitrade does not offer Islamic accounts for swap-free trading.

 What is CFD Leverage?

 Leverage determines a trader’s overall market exposure.
 When trading Contracts for Difference (CFDs), positions can be opened for a fraction of their value because of leverage.
-Essentially, the broker lends the trader money so that the latter can open bigger trading positions.
-Leverage multiplies the profits a trader generates from winning positions but also the losses incurred from failed trades.
+Essentially, the broker lends the trader money, allowing them to open larger positions.
+Leverage multiplies the profits a trader generates from winning positions, but also the losses incurred from failed trades.

 In the table below, I have listed the maximum retail leverage available with Mitrade for instruments from different asset classes: